growth-mate/docs/src/Advertisers/dashboard.md

-Instructions how to create a new campaign can be found [in Studio](../Studio/Advstudio.md) section Advertisers.
+Instructions how to create a new campaign can be found [in Studio](../Advertisers/studio.md)